andrewmosesdev/andrewmosesdev/README.md

-### Hi there 👋 I'm Andrew Moses.
+### Hi there 👋

-I'm a Software Engineer specializing in the MERN stack.
-I'm a big fan of JavaScript, solving puzzles, and helping others in their coding journey.
+Software Engineer | Web Developer | Pro-Googler.
+Big fan of JavaScript, solving puzzles, and helping others in their coding journey.

 ---